 - Some period cramp kits, like the OOVI pulse therapy kit, can work wonders for vanquishing spasmodic period pain.
 In fact, the mamas of Peanut rave about the OOVI kit when it comes to instant period pain relief.

-- If nothing’s working (been there), you can try something a little different: CBD patches.
-These ones by KLORIS are highly-rated and can really take the edge off.
+- If nothing’s working (been there), you can try something a little different: CBD.
+You can opt for CBD tampons, like these by Daye, for when your period is cramping your style.